ShiNLea/GLPI-search/README.md

 ### Searching
 Assuming you haven't skipped authentication, searching is easy.
-To search, simply type either the service tag of the laptop into the "Service Tag" field, and click "Search".
+To search, simply type either the name or service tag of the computer into the "Service Tag" field, and click "Search".
 ![Search](https://github.com/RyanL-AtBDGL/GLPI-search/assets/135175046/d4a6553d-6e8b-463f-86d5-9bd155374704)
-> Using the service tag was shown above, but the name of the laptop works too.
-(Actually, it might work better now that I think about it...)
+> Using the service tag was shown above, but the name of the device works too.

 ## Bells and Whistles
 ### Dark Mode Toggle
 Yes, there's a light mode, it's just not enabled by default.
 To enable, simply click the only button on the top right corner.
 Bear in mind that the changes do NOT stay; if you like light mode then you have to change it every time.
 I haven't figured out how to keep it yet.
 ### (Almost) Automatic Screen Size
-If you have multiple laptops of the same model, the screen size will fill automatically **provided that you manually enter the screen size the first time you search a new model**.
+If you have multiple systems of the same model, the screen size will fill automatically **provided that you manually enter the screen size the first time you search a new model**.
 The app will copy the entry for the first system of its kind, which is to say that it'll be blank if you don't fill it out.
 ![Screen Size](https://github.com/RyanL-AtBDGL/GLPI-search/assets/135175046/e5e12158-f088-4c4c-b502-c2cf4c1ff97e)

 ## Other than that...